 - Puck line handicaps is essentially a variation on traditional spread betting, in which a point spread applies to the favourite and underdog.
 The puck line is typically set at 1.5, with the underdog receiving a +1.5 handicap, the favourite one of -1.5.
 It means that if you bet on the favourite, they need to win by a minimum of two goals.

 The NHL Winter Classic is a great way of beating the early January blues and is something to look forward to after the Christmas festivities.
 Have a flutter via one of our trusted listed bookmakers to make the whole thing even more exciting and enjoyable.
 And it’s certainly something different to try in the UK, where there’s no particularly strong tradition of ice hockey, despite the sport becoming increasingly popular.
-Bet now at Roger.com.
+Bet on the NHL Winter Classic now at Roger.com.